protontypes/open-sustainable-technology/README.md

 energy system designs and analysis of interactions between technologies.
 - [StorageVET](https://github.com/epri-dev/StorageVET) - A valuation model for analysis of energy storage technologies and some other energy resources paired with storage.
 - [OpenDER](https://github.com/epri-dev/OpenDER) - Aims to accurately represent steady-state and dynamic behaviors of inverter-based distributed energy resources.
-- [HOPP](https://github.com/NREL/HOPP) - Assesses optimal designs for the deployment of utility-scale hybrid energy plants, particularly considering wind, solar and storage.
 - [ETM Pro](https://github.com/quintel/etmodel) - Professional interface of the Energy Transition model.
 - [ETSource](https://github.com/quintel/etsource) - Contains the data used by Quintel energy transition modelling applications, allowing you to explore possible future energy systems for your country, region or municipality.
 - [MESMO](https://github.com/mesmo-dev/mesmo) - An open-source Python tool for the modeling, simulation and optimization of multi-scale electric and thermal distribution systems along with distributed energy resources.
-- [ASSUME](https://github.com/assume-framework/assume) - An open-source toolbox for agent-based simulations of European electricity markets, with a primary focus on the German market setup.
 - [NemoMod.jl](https://github.com/sei-international/NemoMod.jl) - A high performance, open-source energy system optimization modeling tool developed in Julia.
-- [ReEDS](https://github.com/NREL/ReEDS-2.0) - A capacity planning and dispatch model for the North American electricity system.
-- [24/7 CFE](https://github.com/PyPSA/247-cfe) - This project explores the means, costs and impacts of 24/7 Carbon-Free Energy procurement in Europe.
-- [pypsa-usa](https://github.com/PyPSA/pypsa-usa) - An open-source power systems model of the bulk transmission systems in the United States.
 - [Dynaωo](https://github.com/dynawo/dynawo) - Aims at providing power system stakeholders with a transparent, flexible, interoperable and robust suite of simulation tools that could ease collaboration and cooperation in the power system community.
 - [TIMES_model](https://github.com/etsap-TIMES/TIMES_model) - A bottom-up optimization model used for the exploration of possible energy futures based on contrasted scenarios.
 - [MUSE_OS](https://github.com/EnergySystemsModellingLab/MUSE_OS) - A open source agent-based modelling environment that can be used to simulate change in an energy system over time.
-- [TulipaEnergyModel.jl](https://github.com/TulipaEnergy/TulipaEnergyModel.jl) - Provides an optimization model for the electricity market and its coupling with other energy sectors (e.g., hydrogen, heat, natural gas, etc.) with the main objective to determine the optimal investment and operation decisions for different types of assets.
 - [Energy Transition Engine](https://github.com/quintel/etengine) - Calculation engine for the Energy Transition Model.

+### Regional Energy System Models
+- [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth) - An Open Optimisation Model of the Earth Energy System.
+- [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - A Sector-Coupled Open Optimization Model of the European Transmission System.
+- [PyPSA-FES](https://github.com/centrefornetzero/pypsa-fes) - A model that optimises investment and operation, and incorporates flexibility domestic demand flexibility to model scenarios for Great Britain's future energy system.
+- [pypsa-usa](https://github.com/PyPSA/pypsa-usa) - An open-source power systems model of the bulk transmission systems in the United States.
+- [24/7 CFE](https://github.com/PyPSA/247-cfe) - This project explores the means, costs and impacts of 24/7 Carbon-Free Energy procurement in Europe.
+- [TIMES-Ireland Model](https://github.com/MaREI-EPMG/times-ireland-model) - Information on the Irish energy system as it is today and the best available projections for what the future technology and fuel options and demands will be.
+- [Euro-Calliope](https://github.com/calliope-project/euro-calliope) - A model of the European electricity system built using Calliope.
+- [ReEDS](https://github.com/NREL/ReEDS-2.0) - A capacity planning and dispatch model for the North American electricity system.
+- [nempy](https://github.com/UNSW-CEEM/nempy) - Aims to enhance the Australian electricity industries modeling and analytical capabilities.
+- [openENTRANCE](https://github.com/openENTRANCE/openentrance) - The Horizon 2020 openENTRANCE project aims at developing, using and disseminating an open, transparent and integrated modeling platform for assessing low-carbon transition pathways in Europe.

+### Energy Markets
+- [Grid Singularity Energy Exchange](https://github.com/gridsingularity/gsy-e) - An interface to download and deploy interconnected, grid-aware energy marketplaces.
+- [origin](https://github.com/energywebfoundation/origin) - A set of toolkits that together provide a system for issuance and management of Energy Attribute Certificates.
+- [AMIRIS-Py](https://gitlab.com/dlr-ve/esy/amiris/amiris-py) - Python tools for the electricity market model AMIRIS.
+- [ASSUME](https://github.com/assume-framework/assume) - An open-source toolbox for agent-based simulations of European electricity markets, with a primary focus on the German market setup.
+- [NEMS](https://github.com/EIAgov/NEMS) - A long-term energy-economy modeling system of U.S. energy markets.
+- [POMATO](https://github.com/richard-weinhold/pomato) - An easy to use tool for the comprehensive analysis of the modern electricity market.
 - [pommesdispatch](https://github.com/pommes-public/pommesdispatch) - A bottom-up fundamental power market model for the German electricity sector.
-- [optihood](https://github.com/SPF-OST/optihood) -  A python-based framework to optimize the investment in alternative energy technologies as well as the operation of available energy resources for decentralized energy networks on a neighbourhood-scale.
-- [NEMS](https://github.com/EIAgov/NEMS) - A long-term energy-economy modeling system of U.S. energy markets.
+- [openCEM](https://github.com/openCEMorg/openCEM) - Capacity Expansion Model and Optimiser for the Australian National Energy Market.
+- [NEMO](https://github.com/bje-/NEMO) - The National Electricity Market Optimizer is a chronological dispatch model for testing and optimizing different portfolios of conventional and renewable electricity generation technologies.

-### Power System Modeling and Simulation
+### Grid Analysis and Planning
+- [Egret](https://github.com/grid-parity-exchange/Egret) - A Python-based package for electrical grid optimization based on the Pyomo optimization modeling language.
+- [eDisGo](https://github.com/openego/eDisGo/) - Optimization of flexibility options and grid expansion for distribution grids based on PyPSA.
+- [FlexPlan.jl](https://github.com/Electa-Git/FlexPlan.jl) - An open-source Julia tool for transmission and distribution expansion planning considering storage and demand flexibility.
+- [ExaGO](https://github.com/pnnl/ExaGO) - High-performance power grid optimization for stochastic, security-constrained, and multi-period ACOPF problems.
+- [DISPATCHES](https://github.com/gmlc-dispatches/dispatches) - Developed and used to identify and optimize Integrated Energy Systems for operation within the bulk power system via energy market signals.
+- [EMMA](https://neon.energy/emma/) - A techno-economic model of the north-west European power market covering France, Benelux, Germany and Poland.
+- [TulipaEnergyModel.jl](https://github.com/TulipaEnergy/TulipaEnergyModel.jl) - Provides an optimization model for the electricity market and its coupling with other energy sectors (e.g., hydrogen, heat, natural gas, etc.) with the main objective to determine the optimal investment and operation decisions for different types of assets.
 - [SimBench](https://github.com/e2nIEE/simbench) - The objective of the research project SimBench is the development of a benchmark dataset to support research in grid planning and operation.
+- [GElectrical](https://github.com/manuvarkey/GElectrical) - A free and opensource electrical system analysis software for LV/MV electrical distribution networks.
+- [GridPACK](https://github.com/GridOPTICS/GridPACK) - An open-source high-performance package for simulation of large-scale electrical grids.
+- [Easy SimAuto](https://github.com/mzy2240/ESA) - An easy-to-use Power System Analysis Automation Platform atop PowerWorld's Simulator Automation Server.
+- [SIMONA](https://github.com/ie3-institute/simona) - Provides a simulation toolbox to run and implement large-scale agent-based electricity grid simulations with focus on distribution grids.
+- [Power Grid Model](https://github.com/PowerGridModel/power-grid-model) -  A library for steady-state distribution power system analysis distributed for Python and C.
+- [ElectricGrid.jl](https://github.com/upb-lea/ElectricGrid.jl) - A time domain electrical energy grid modeling and simulation tool with a focus on the control of power electronics converters.
+- [GridLAB-D](https://github.com/arras-energy/gridlabd) - A simulation platform for future electricity distribution power systems.
+- [PowerSimData](https://github.com/Breakthrough-Energy/PowerSimData) - Is part of a Python software ecosystem developed by Breakthrough Energy Sciences to carry out power flow study in the U.S. electrical grid.
 - [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) - Designed to enable computational evaluation of emerging power network formulations and algorithms in a common platform.
 - [PowerModelsAnnex.jl](https://github.com/lanl-ansi/PowerModelsAnnex.jl) - An extension of PowerModels.jl that provides a home for open source sharing of preliminary and/or exploratory methods in power system optimization.
 - [Power Grid Lib](https://github.com/power-grid-lib/pglib-opf) - This benchmark library is curated and maintained by the IEEE PES Task Force on Benchmarks for Validation of Emerging Power System Algorithms and is designed to evaluate a well established version of the AC Optimal Power Flow problem.